Citronium/citronium-landing-en/_includes/articles/mobisat-greenbox.en.md

 ## Goals

 1. Develop an application with a functional design.
-1. Ensure high security of customers' personal data.
+2. Ensure high security of the customers' personal data.
-1. Create the possibility of using multiple devices by one user.
+3. Implement the feature of using multiple devices by one user.
-1. Providing information to users, both technical and related to driving styles.
+4. Provide users the information on technical characteristics and driving style.

 <figure>
     <img src="{{ site.baseurl }}/assets/img/projects/mobisat-greenbox/mobisat-greenbox-2-profile.png" alt="Mobisat Greenbox: overview image"/>